Archives: 2016 General Terms and Conditions

 Post Award Grant Changes

-Requests that require prior approval from the awarding office such as rebudgeting more than 10% of the total approved budget, requesting supplemental funding, conducting a minor alteration/renovation exceeding $150,000, or a personnel change of the Director (See 45 CFR § 92.30) must be submitted in writing (email preferred) to the Grants Management Officer (GMO) and the assigned Program Analyst is to be CC'ed.
-Only written responses by an appropriate official as outlined in §92.30 are to be considered valid.
-Responses not signed by an appropriate official will not be considered binding by or upon OIG.
-Grantees who take action on the basis of responses from other officials do so at their own risk.
+Requests that require prior approval from the awarding office such as rebudgeting more than 10% of the total approved budget, requesting supplemental funding, conducting a minor alteration/renovation exceeding $150,000, or a personnel change of the Director (See 45 CFR § 75.308) must be submitted in writing (email preferred) to the Grants Management Officer (GMO) and the assigned Program Analyst is to be CC'ed.
+Only written approvals by an appropriate official as outlined in §75.308(j) are to be considered valid.
+Approvals not signed by an appropriate official will not be considered binding by or upon OIG.
+Grantees who take action on the basis of approvals from other officials do so at their own risk.

 Program income earned and disbursed must be reported on the SF-425 using the deduction alternative.
-Program income is subject to the cash management requirements of 45 CFR §92.21(f); therefore grantees must expend program income before requesting additional Federal payments.
+Program income is subject to the payment requirements of 45 CFR §75.305(b)(5); therefore grantees must expend program income before requesting additional Federal payments.
 If any funds are received from asset forfeitures please contact GMO on how to report this income.
-Carryover of program income requires prior approval from the GMO and will be approved on a case by case basis.

 System for Award Management